online salon for art, news, essays, and organizing action

 And just a reminder for anyone who has forgotten the bloody lessons from 80 years ago: Nazism advocates for the subordination of individual rights — it’s the state über alles.
 Nazis reject democracy and liberalism and promote a dictatorial leadership.
 They hate dissent.

 So when we protesters are petitioning the Government for a redress of grievances through our freedom of speech and freedom of assembly, we are literally doing the most American thing possible.
 That’s as far from Nazism as you can get.
-So what exactly are you talking about?
+Did Richard Spencer vote for Kamala?
+Do you think we protesters just came from harassing a performance of “The Diary of Anne Frank”?
+What exactly are you talking about?

 What bothered me most about the interaction was that this soldier didn’t get how dangerously hypocritical his views were.
 For him, I guess America should be a place where everyone falls in line behind Trump and toes his party line, no matter how damaging or self-serving it is.
 Did this soldier heckle protestors who were dissatisfied with President Biden?
 Did he tell the “Let’s Go Brandon” guys they were a “disgrace?”
 I sincerely doubt it.